css-zurich/ic2s2-2021-datathon/README.md

 - Covid-19 TweetID collection by Emily Chen (USC) on [GitHub](https://github.com/echen102/COVID-19-TweetIDs)

 For the datathon, we collated two Twitter datasets for you already but with a more narrow scope.
 They cover tweets for the year 2020 using the "coronavirus" and "covid19" keywords/hashtags where either the user or tweet were geolocated to Switzerland or Germany respectively.
-These data, again, may only be used in the context of this datathon and information on how to access it will be provided in the _#data_ channel on Slack.
+These data, again, may only be used in the context of this datathon and information on how to access them will be provided in the _#data_ channel on Slack.